HadiaMubashar/ICC-Cricket-World-Cup-2023/README.md

 Outline the structure of the project.
 For example:

 1. match_results.py: All the matches of ICC Cricket World Cup 2023.
-2. batting_summary.py: Batting Summary of each match along with Team names and matches.
+2. batting_summary.py: Batting Summary of each match along with Team names.
-3. baowling.py: Batting Summary of each match along matches.
+3. bowling_summary.py: Batting Summary of each match.
 4. dataset.csv: Output dataset obtained from web scraping:

        1. match_results